 If we are enjoying a special meal or some really fantastic baked bread, then I take the time to make butter.
 What a WOW it is to serve guests, as well.
-The other morning we had some fresh baked bread, so I decided it was time for some great butter to serve with our breakfast of soft boiled eggs.
+The other morning we had some freshly baked bread, so I decided it was time for some great butter to serve with our breakfast of soft boiled eggs.

-- 1 pint high quality heavy cream
+- 1-pint high-quality heavy cream

 - 1 teaspoon grey salt

 Step 1: Pour the heavy cream into a mixing bowl.
 Beating at medium speed (about a 4 on my mixer) for 3 minutes.